 Kimberley H. Vogel, age 52, has been a director since February 19, 2020.
 She was President, Co-Founder and Board Member of BaseVenture Investing, Inc., San Rafael, CA, from 2014 to 2019.
 BaseVenture is a cloud-based software company that develops investment management solutions for financial reporting, data visualization, and process management.
 From July 2019 to December 2019, she was Transitional President after BaseVenture was sold to Fidelity National Information Services, Jacksonville, FL (FIS).
 From 2005 to 2014, Vogel was at mFoundry, Larkspur, CA, a provider of mobile banking and mobile payment services, where she served as Chief Financial Officer.
 FIS purchased mFoundry in 2013.
 Vogel holds an MBA from the Harvard Business School and an undergraduate degree in accounting from Saint Mary's College of California.
-She is a member of the board of directors of Orimar, Inc., Reno, NV a privately held company involved in real estate.
+She is a member of the board of directors of Orimar, Inc., Reno, NV a privately held company involved in single-family home development and Zachaphie, Inc., San Francisco, CA, a privately held company involved in real estate.
 She also serves on the Board of Trustees of Saint Mary's College of California, Moraga, CA. Prior to its sale to FIS, she was a member of the board of directors of BaseVenture.